Dajamante/avr-car/article.md

 ### Get in the car!

-I listed all the hardware you will need in my repository, but really, any generic sensors (distance), servo and motors will do.
+I listed all the hardware you will need in my repository, but really, any generic electronic you have (distance sensor, servo and motors) will do.
+If it's a first project, go with a kit available on Ebay, Banggood or Amazon (linked in my repo).

 You can communicate with your board via avrdude with a script (also details also in the repo:).
-I also commented the hell out of my code - and if you have questions, just reach out!
-What I don't know, we will figure out together.
-Worry not, by together I mean, you, me, and [the Rust Embedded working group](https://matrix.to/#/#rust-embedded:matrix.org).
+I also commented the hell out of the code - and if you have questions, just reach out!
+What I don't know, we will figure out together with the Rust Embedded group if necessary!

 I will just go through the important parts in the different modules.